ohir/xxtea/README.md

  - `func AsMX16(d []byte) []byte // 0132457689BACDFE <=> 0123456789ABCDEF`.
 AsMX16 reverses byte order in each _odd_ 2B chunk.
 It returns `d` modified in-place.

-## ERRORS
+### ERRORS

 No recoverable error conditions may occur, only misuses.
-This package functions _panics_ on any possible misuse, ie. wrong argument sizes or key being all zeros.
+This package functions _panics_ on such a misuse, ie. wrong argument size or key being all zeros (a zero key most likely means that it has not been set).

-## INTENDED USAGE
+### INTENDED USAGE

 For securing communication with tiny IoT devices using short _indepedent_ messages.